mpcheng27/TrueAccord/README.md

 - Write code to process the data as a stream rather than load all into memory at once, for larger scale application.
 - Write more tests to handle more unexpected corner cases.
 - Perhaps find a different json api to use that would output an attribute despite it being null.
 Or just write my own toJSONLine() method that will output the json object the format desired.
-- Write algorithms to be more efficient for performance and scalability.
+- Write algorithms and code to be more efficient (i.e. remove any possible duplicate work or finding what caching can be done) for performance and scalability.